hiero-ledger/hiero-docs/tutorials/smart-contracts/create-an-hbar-faucet-app-using-react-and-metamask.md

   }
 ```

-Now we can add an onClick to our button and change the text to say 'Connect to MetaMask\`. onClick will call retrieveWalletAddress.
+Now we can enhance the existing code in <Button> by adding an onClick, and by changing the text to say 'Connect to MetaMask\`. onClick will call retrieveWalletAddress.

 Your completed button code will look like this: